mweiherer/local-irbsm/README.md

 - `--voxel_resolution`: The resolution of the voxel grid on which the implicit model is evaluated.
 Default: `256`.
 - `--chunk_size`: The size of the chunks the voxel grid should be split into.
 Default: `100_000`.
 If you have a small GPU with only little VRAM, lower this number.

-If you want a metrical (real-world scale) reconstruction, add `--metrical`.
+**Obtaining metrical reconstructions:** If your point cloud has arbitrary scale (because it originates from Structure-from-Motion, for example) and you want a metrical (real-world scale) reconstruction, add `--metrical`.
+Please note that this returns an *approximate* metrical reconstruction, in which we simply scale the reconstructed mesh using th inverse average scaling factor obtained from our real-world scale training data when normalized to $[-1,1]^3$.
+This does not yield an exact metrical reconstruction on a per-instance level.
+If you want an *exact* metrical reconstruction instead, you need to provide a known landmark distance measured on the real subject.
+We use the nipple-to-nipple distance, measured as Euclidean distance (*not* along the surface) and scaled in millimeters.
+Once obtained, additionally add it via `--nipple_to_nipple_dist <dist-in-mm>`.

 #### Providing Landmarks
 Whenever the orientation of the given point cloud differs significantly from the model's orientation, you should first *roughly* align both coordinate systems (this is necessary because our model is not invariant to rigid transformations).